 NRCDV operates within a team structure, which has facilitated the development of core competencies as well as specialized expertise.
 The Programs & Prevention Team assumes the lead role to incoming technical assistance and training requests.
 The Policy & Research Team is also deeply engaged in technical assistance, training and resource development activities.
 The Communications Team is responsible for maintaining and advancing branding, marketing, messaging, and media efforts.
 NRCDV’s Operations Team provides comprehensive support for all programmatic activities.
 NRCDV’s key initiatives often involve cross-team collaborations as well as partnerships with outside experts.

-Arlene Vassell, Vice President of Programs, Prevention & Social Change
+Ivonne Ortiz, Interim Vice President of Programs, Prevention and Social Change

 Patty Branco, Senior Technical Assistance and Resource Specialist